qTox/qTox/INSTALL.md

 Please be aware that you shouldn't do this on your main Mac, as it's fairly hard to successfully do this without ruining a bunch of things in the process.

-As everything from toxcore to filter audio to our special openal fork with echo cancelation is now installed.
+Everything from opencv2 to filter_audio has now been installed in this library and is ready to go.

 ###Compiling